Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Set up a dev project in firebase and hook up there instead
+- [ ] Write tests for stripe subscription and cancellation

+- [ ] Users can create their own collections of annotated videos
+   - [ ] Can customize the name of the individuals (e.g., "athlete, animal, instructor")
+   - [ ] Can customize the number of individuals (e.g., pod of dolphins)
+   - [ ] Can download a csv of their data table
+   - [ ] Can customize the details of the video (location, date, etc.)?
+Seems very difficult
+- [ ] They can share and collaborate on collections if they pay subscription
+   - [ ] Admin can bypass subscription share for particular collections

 - [ ] Some annotation manipulations affect video play for another person's instance (test using aws version and localhost version?)
   - [ ] Characterize the problem better
-- [ ] Set up a dev project in firebase and hook up there instead
-- [ ] Write tests for stripe subscription and cancellation
-- [x] Have custom no gi rank option, and add unknown to it
-    - [x] Passing tests
-- [x] Have custom age class, and add unknown to it
-    - [x] Passing tests
-- [x] Have custom location option, and add unknown to it
-    - [ ] Passing tests
-- [x] Have custom tournament option, and add unknown to it
-    - [x] Passing tests
-- [x] Add new move options to every section
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] Stripe follow-up
   - [ ] Zip code validation